 In April 2020, the Company entered into a manufacturing and commercialization agreement with Corium (the "Corium Agreement").
 Under the Corium Agreement, the Company has a requirement to order quarterly minimum volumes of approximately \$5.6 million of product.
 In the event that the Company does not order the minimum volume, the Company is required to pay an additional fee equal to twenty-five percent (25%) per unit of the transfer price for all units ordered in that quarter.
 The Company did not meet the minimum volume order in the first or second quarter of 2022, and has, therefore, paid the additional 25% per unit fee as a penalty for all units ordered during the period.
-Based on current demand expectations for Twirla, the Company did not expect to meet the minimum volume order for the balance of 2022 and would be subject to the additional fee on future purchases.
-On July 25, 2022 the Company and Corium entered into Amendment No. 1 to the Corium Agreement (the "Amendment") that is designed to restructure the contract minimums applicable to the purchase of manufactured Twirla and other services provided by Corium, transfer equipment ownership to Corium to support the manufacture of Twirla, and extend the term of the Corium Agreement.
+Based on thencurrent demand expectations for Twirla, the Company did not expect to meet the minimum volume order for the balance of 2022 and would be subject to the additional fee on future purchases.
+On July 25, 2022 the Company and Corium entered into Amendment No. 1 to the Corium Agreement (the "Amendment") which was designed to restructure the contract minimums applicable to the purchase of manufactured Twirla and other services provided by Corium, transfer equipment ownership to Corium to support the manufacture of Twirla and extend the term of the Corium Agreement.
 Pursuant to the Amendment, the parties agreed to adjust the process for the Company providing Corium certain binding and non-binding forecasts required under the Corium Agreement.
-Additionally, Corium will not enforce the original quantity minimums in the Corium Agreement, which are waived and replaced by new minimums that are based on Corium's revenue for product purchased by the Company, expiring raw materials, and other services billed by Corium to support batch production and release.
-The guaranteed minimum revenue requirement for 2023 is \$7.0 million, and is \$22.5 million for 2024 and each year thereafter.
+Additionally, Corium agreed not to enforce the original quantity minimums in the Corium Agreement, which were waived and replaced by new minimums based on Corium's revenue for product purchased by the Company, expiring raw materials, and other services billed by Corium to support batch production and release.
+The guaranteed minimum revenue requirement for 2024 and each year thereafter was \$22.5 million.
+On May 13, 2024, the Company and Corium entered into Amendment No. 2 to the Corium Agreement (the 'Second Amendment"), which reset the guaranteed minimum revenue requirement for 2024 to \$10.0 million.
+The transfer price for Twirla will be higher for the remainder of 2024 to support the lower guaranteed minimum revenue requirement.
+The guaranteed minimum revenue requirement for 2025 and beyond will return to \$22.5 million per year.
 In the event that the Company does not meet the guaranteed minimum revenue requirements in any given year, the Company will be required to make additional payments to Corium for the shortfall.
 The Company agreed to make certain monthly supplemental payments to Corium through December 2023, which payments are eligible to be retroactively reduced based upon product orders placed by the Company during 2023 meeting certain designated thresholds.
 In connection with the supplemental payments, Corium will retain the proceeds for the sale of certain raw materials to which the Company would otherwise have economic right to offset such supplemental payments.
 Further, the Company agreed to reimburse Corium for any unused raw materials in the event the Company's actual product requirements are lower than initially forecasted.
 Pursuant to the Amendment, the term of the Corium Agreement was extended to December 31, 2033.
 Pursuant to the Amendment, the parties agreed to transfer ownership of certain manufacturing equipment used in the manufacture of Twirla from the Company to Corium under a Bill of Sale dated July 25, 2022.